Joshuarox100/VRC-Inventory-Inventor/README.md

 If two Pages are given the same name, the most recently modified Page will be given an extension depending on its instance.
 For example: "Name", "Name 0", & "Name" would become "Name", "Name 0", & "Name 1" and so on.

 #### Default
 The first Page in the list will always become the Default.
-The Default Page functions exactly the same as a regular Page, except that it will always be the menu that the Inventory initially starts in when added to the Avatar.
-If a menu is provided in the manager when applying the Preset, this is the Page that will be added to it as a Submenu using the Page's name and icon.
+The Default Page functions exactly the same as a regular Page, except that it will always be the Menu that the Inventory initially starts in when added to the Avatar.
+If a Menu is provided in the manager when applying the Preset, this is the Page that will be added to it as a Submenu using the Page's name and icon.
 The Default Page will always be represented with the word 'Default' to the right of its name.

 #### Regular
 Every other Page aside from the first will be a regular Page.
 Regular Pages can contain up to 8 different [Items](#items) used for toggling objects, accessing other Pages, or for accessing external Menus.